icela/FriceEngine/README.md

 # FriceEngine

-An easy, light weight, native game engine running on JVM
+An easy, light weight, native game engine running on JVM.

+View [Help](help.md) to learn more about Frice Engine.

 # Build